Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Limitations

 \section{Limitations}

-Despite the promising results and contributions of \hype, our work has three key limitations stemming from computational costs and budget constraints.
+Despite the promising results and contributions of \hype, our work has four key limitations stemming from computational costs and budget constraints.
 First, we do not experiment with alternative backbone hierarchies beyond Wikipedia’s category tree.
 While it is possible that domain-specific taxonomies may further improve retrieval performance in specialized settings, we consider Wikipedia’s broad and deep hierarchy sufficient for general-purpose document retrieval.
 Please refer to Appendix~\ref{appendix:backbone_category hierarchy} for further discussion.
 Second, due to cost and scalability constraints, we do not conduct human evaluations to assess how different path depths affect the quality of the explanation.
 Instead, we provide a limited analysis of explainability with respect to path depth using STS score in the Appendix~\ref{appendix:sts}.
 Third, we evaluate \hype using a basic generative retrieval setup (Section \ref{sec:preliminary}) to isolate its effect.
 We do not incorporate advanced optimization techniques or architectures from recent works, which may further improve performance of \hype.
+Fourth, we evaluate \hype using T5-base as the backbone, following the convention in generative retrieval~\cite{nips/Tay/DSI, corr/abs-2304-04171/GENRET} or recommendation~\cite{kim2024mviger, lee-etal-2025-gram} works.
+Since generative retrieval requires the model to memorize the entire document corpus and perform constrained beam search during evaluation, directly applying billion-scale models such as Llama remains challenging under conventional settings.
+For this reason, T5-base remains the de facto backbone even in recent generative retrieval works~\cite{zhang-etal-2025-multi-level, 10.1145/3726302.3730314, 10.1145/3726302.3730023}.
+While we believe \hype can generalize to other backbones, we leave verification on larger models as future work.